aptend/typing-transformer-obsidian/docs/How it works.md

-Q: How does auto-space work internally?
+## Q: How does auto-formatting work internally?

-A: A simple syntax parsing rule is written using [pest.rs](https://pest.rs/) to divide a sentence into multiple block types like these:
+A: A simple syntax parsing rule is written using [pest.rs](https://pest.rs/) to divide a sentence into multiple block types:

 ```pest
 Block = _{